VroomDev/VroomRacer/README.md

 # Wiring

 <img src="./circuit.jpg" style="background: white;" bgcolor=white />
+In the above chart, photodiodes can replace the LDR's but keep in mind that polarity matters.
+Photodiodes must be installed with reverse bias.
+As for the RGB LED, there are 4 leads: a ground, red, green, and blue.
+Please see the next image for complete details.
+The 2k resistors can be higher ohms for increased photosensitivity.

 There are relatively few connections and many grounds and +5v pins to choose from on an Arduino mega.
 So a wiring loom is a possibility.